ccj5351/ccj5351.github.io/index.md

 ## About Me

-I am serving as a Sr. Research Engineer in 3D Computer Vision, at InnoPeak Technology, Inc. (a.k.a.
+I am serving as a Staff Research Engineer in 3D Computer Vision, at InnoPeak Technology, Inc. (a.k.a.
 OPPO US Research Center), Palo Alto, CA, to solve problems in 3D reconstruction and Augmented Reality via leveraging my knowledge in Computer Vision and Machine Learning.

 I received my Ph.D. degree of Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
 Stevens Institute of Technology</a>, with the guidance of my advisor, <a href = "https://mordohai.github.io/" target = "_blank">